KhronosGroup/Vulkan-Hpp/README.md

 You will also need to define any macros that control various features of Vulkan-Hpp, such as `VULKAN_HPP_NO_EXCEPTIONS` and `VULKAN_HPP_NO_SMART_HANDLE`.
 Different compilers have different command-lines for module pre-compilation; however, for initial use, some examples are provided below, assuming the same `main.cpp` consumer as above.

-For MSVC, source `vcvars64.bat` or use a Developer Command Prompt/PowerShell instance, and run the following:
+For MSVC, source `vcvars64.bat` or use a Developer Command Prompt/Developer PowerShell instance, and run the following:

 ```cmd
 cl.exe /std:c++20 /interface /TP <path-to-vulkan-hpp>\vulkan.cppm